Faculty information

 What does the Sustainability Designated application process look like?
 Initial vetting of SD courses will be performed by a subgroup of faculty members on the COCC Sustainability Committee.
 Final approval will then be granted by the Curriculum Committee as part of the annual review process.
 Here are the individual steps to take:

 • Download the Sustainability Designated Course List Application.
-Save the application to your computer, complete the required fields, and email it to the Sustainability Committee.
-Applications are due to the Sustainability Committee by November 15th.
+Save the application to your computer and complete the required fields.
+Email the application and a copy of your course syllabus to the COCC Sustainability Committee for initial approval (omurphy@cocc.edu).
+Deadline: November 1st.

 • In order to ensure long-term adherence to the sustainability learning outcomes and assessment activities associated with SD courses, the Sustainability Committee will require faculty to re-submit a current syllabus or Courseleaf summary every five years or after significant curriculum changes are made (whichever comes first).
 If no curriculum changes are made, these periodic reviews will not require Curriculum Committee approval.